timlrx/tailwind-nextjs-starter-blog/data/p/how-agency-analytics-reduced-pr-cycle-time-by-65-with-axolo.md

     style={{ maxWidth: "100%", height: "auto", marginLeft: "20px" }}
   />
   <p style={{ flex: 1 }}>
-    Blake Achelson is the CTO and cofounder of Agency Analytics.
+    Blake Acheson is the CTO and cofounder of Agency Analytics.
 He's been using Axolo for a year.
 We sat down with him to discuss how Axolo has improved their code review process and reduced their pull request cycle time by 65%.
   </p>